R-Venkat-Kalyan/PDFsquare/README.md

 ## Don't Forget to Star!

-If you find PDF Square useful, please consider starring🥎✳ the repository to show your support.
+If you find PDF Square useful, please consider starring[✳] the repository to show your support.

 ## Live Access